Patient's Query

 Hello doctor,

-I am having heart palpitations.
-I have low blood pressure and low heart rate.
+I am experiencing heart palpitations.
+I have low blood pressure and a low heart rate.

 Hello,